qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 and provide a provable guarantee on how close the approximate solution is to the actual optimum of the problem.

-The guarantee typicall comes in form of an approximation ratio, :math:`\alpha \leq 0`.
+The guarantee typically comes in the form of an approximation ratio, :math:`\alpha \leq 0`.
 A probabilistic approximate optimization algorithm guarantees that it produces a bit-string :math:`\textbf{x}^* \in \{0,1\}^n` so that *with high probability* we